hdlugas/ekg_tda_arrhythmia_detection/README.md

 ## Descriptions of directories:

-### processing: contains the three scripts used to obtain input for the statistical models from the raw ECG data
+### processing: contains the following three scripts to obtain input for the statistical models from the raw ECG data

 * cycles.py: contains functions to compute the time-coordinate and amplitude coordinate of the centroid of a given 1-cycle.